n6ai/minze/README.md

 - 👶 Simple - Dive right in by [scaffolding](packages/create-minze) a project or using a [CDN link](https://minze.dev/guide/installation.html#cdn).
 - ⚡ Fast - Tiny footprint ~2KB (minified and compressed).
 - 🚀 Modern - Based on the latest technologies around web components.
-- 📦 Sharable - Build component libraries or design systems.
+- 📦 Shareable - Build component libraries or design systems.
 Define once, use everywhere.
 - 🎲 Framework Agnostic - Use Minze with any common framework - React, Vue, Angular ...
 - 🔒 Typed API - Scale your component library with ease by using TypeScript.